guiglass/LUXOR/apssdk_part1.md

   </a>
 </p>

+<p align="center">#Building avatars from .blend models.</p>

-Once the package has completed importing locate the APS_SDK menu and select Avatar Builder:
+Once the package has completed importing the should be a new menu named APS_SDK. and select Avatar Builder:
 <br>
 <p align="center">
   <a href="img/avatar menu.png">
      <img width="50%" src="img/avatar menu.png">
   </a>
 </p>

+<p align="center">#Building avatars from .fbx models.</p>